 - If approved, your permit will be issued at Parking & Transportation Services, 721 Press Avenue, and will be issued for the duration of the disability, for the semester, or for the permit year, as determined by the Committee.
 The cost of the permit will be determined by the area for which you qualify.

-Applying for a Disabled Employee* Permit
+Applying for an ADA Accessible Employee* Permit

 * Includes faculty, staff, teaching & research assistants, retirees, and Donovan Scholars.